Paluweh

 Paluweh, also known as Rokatenda, is a stratovolcano that forms the small island of Palu'e, north of Flores Island in Sikka Regency in the province of East Nusa Tenggara, Indonesia.
 While the volcano rises about 3000 m above the sea floor, its cone rises just 875 m above sea level and is the highest point on the island.

 The broad summit region contains overlapping craters up to 900 m wide along with several lava domes.
 Several flank vents occur along a northwest trending fissure.

 Eruption history

 Eruptions with a Volcanic Explosivity Index (VEI) of 3 have occurred in 1650 ± 50, 1928 and 1972.
 On 16 January 2005, there were signs of a possible eruption, causing the mountain to be placed under alert status.

 1928

-The biggest eruption (VEI 3) occurred on August 4, – September 25, 1928, the eruption caused a tsunami and earthquake.
-The population of Palu'e island was 266 people at that period.
+The biggest eruption (VEI 3) occurred on 4 August – 25 September 1928, the eruption caused a tsunami and earthquake.
+The population of Palu'e island was 266 people at that period; by 2023 it was nearly 10,000.